The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

-Oxford is one of my favourite places in the UK – I’m incredibly biased – I spent three memorable years here reading English Language and Literature at at the university.
+We might be biased, but Oxford is one of our favourite places in the UK – not least because we spent three years at university there.

 PS – Only in Oxford for a short time?
 Read my guide to 24 Hours in Oxford.

 What Are The Best Things to do in Oxford?
-My Top Five Picks
+Our Top Five Picks

 The Bodleian Library